OUR WORK AS AN ACCREDITED LAND TRUST

 Preserving Buffalo-Niagara’s Community Gardens for Future Generations

-With support of the Land Trust Alliance and our local partners, we spent much of 2018 preparing to apply for Land Trust Alliance accreditation.
+With support of the Land Trust Alliance and our local partners, we spent much of 2018 and 2019 preparing to apply for Land Trust Alliance accreditation.
 A recent independent evaluation of land trusts found that “accredited land trusts far outpace those not yet accredited.
 They have significantly bigger budgets, more staff and volunteers, and 8 times more money invested to steward and defend their conservation lands than their peers of similar size—they also save 3 times more land!”
 (Bloomingdale Management Advisors, 2018).
-Our Land Stewardship Committee is working to identify which gardens are most at risk of development, which have had the most long-standing community investment, and which provide crucial green space in neighborhoods with the greatest need.
+Our Land Stewardship Committee has identified which community gardens are most at risk of development, which have had the most long-standing community investment, and which provide crucial green space in neighborhoods with the greatest need.
 Across the organization, we focused on sustainability, including strengthening our financial policies and procedures and developing land-management plans.

 Throughout 2020 and early 2021, we underwent a year-long organizational audit to demonstrate how our policies and practices met the standards and practices of the Land Trust Alliance.
 In late August 2021, we were notified that we had achieved accreditation!